I remember feeling stuck.

 Pick the date & time that works for you, complete the application, and take your first step to getting unstuck.

 P.S.
-Earlier this year, I turned 50 years old.
+It wasn't that long ago I turned 50 years old.
 I'll turn around and be 60 with 70 not so far behind.
 Life is like a vapor.
 Take this moment and make something of your life before another decade is gone.